actionhero/www.actionherojs.com/tutorials/actions.md

 The goal of an action is to read `data.params` (which are the arguments a connection provides), do work, and return a response (and `throw new Error()` when needed) values to build the response to the client.

 You can create you own actions by placing them in a `./actions/` folder at the `src` directory of your application.
-You can use the generator with `actionhero generate action --name=myAction`
+You can use the generator with `actionhero generate-action --name=myAction`

 You can also define more than one action per file if you would like, and extend classes to share common methods and components (like input parsers).